 One Powerful Key to Passing On Your Legacy

 So how do you pass on your legacy?
-Andy Crouch, in his book Culture Making, describes it (paraphrasing) in part as learning to tell the stories of your culture/family and relate it to everyday life.
+Andy Crouch, in his book Culture Making, describes it in part (paraphrased) as learning to tell the stories of your culture/family and relate them to everyday life.

 How well the fabric has been woven will tell us how much it can hold.